stephanmg/calorimetry/_sources/intro.rst.txt

 .. container:: highlight-box

    :math:`H_0`:
-   There is a genotype-specific effect on the total heat production or resting metabolic rate.
+   There is a genotype-specific effect on the  production or resting metabolic rate.

-We will proceed as before with the analysis of this data set.
-The DAKO KO data set is a two cohort study in a double knockout experiment.
+We will proceed as before with the analysis of this dataset.
+The DAKO KO data set is a two cohort study of a double knockout experiment.

-As before we get an overview of the metadata recorded with the experiment, see Fig. :ref:`dako_metadata` and enspect the raw measurement, e.g. the RER, see Fig. :ref:`dako_rer` and detect not obvious outlier, so we can use all samples from this data set.
+As before we get an overview of the metadata recorded with the experiment, see Fig. :ref:`dako_metadata` and enspect the raw measurement, e.g. the RER, see Fig. :ref:`dako_rer` and detect not obvious outlier, so we can use all samples from this dataset.

 .. _dako_metadata: